Lamorinda Schools Guide

 - Miramonte High School’s strong arts/athletics programs are a priority

-- You value BART access (like Lafayette)
+- You value BART access (like Lafayette, with the shortest commute to SF)

 - The Orinda Theatre Square downtown vibe appeals to you